Go (game): Rules

-Almost all other information about how the game is played is a heuristic, meaning it is learned information about how the game is played, rather than a rule.
+Almost all other information about how the game is played is heuristic, meaning it is learned information about how the patterns of the stones on the board function, rather than a rule.
 Other rules are specialized, as they come about through different rulesets, but the above two rules cover almost all of any played game.

 Although there are some minor differences between rulesets used in different countries, most notably in Chinese and Japanese scoring rules, these differences do not greatly affect the tactics and strategy of the game.

 Except where noted, the basic rules presented here are valid independent of the scoring rules used.
 The scoring rules are explained separately.
 Go terms for which there is no ready English equivalent are commonly called by their Japanese names.

 Basic rules

-The two players, Black and White, take turns placing stones of their colour on the intersections of the board, one stone at a time.
+The two players, Black and White, take turns placing stones of their color on the intersections of the board, one stone at a time.
 The usual board size is a 19×19 grid, but for beginners or for playing quick games, the smaller board sizes of 13×13 and 9×9 are also popular.

 The board is empty to begin with.
 Black plays first unless given a handicap of two or more stones, in which case White plays first.
 The players may choose any unoccupied intersection to play on except for those forbidden by the ko and suicide rules (see below).
 Once played, a stone can never be moved and can be taken off the board only if it is captured.
 A player may pass their turn, declining to place a stone, though this is usually only done at the end of the game when both players believe nothing more can be accomplished with further play.
 When both players pass consecutively, the game ends and is then scored.